-Students shall be placed on academic probation when they receive an F for a course, when they have two Cs, when they have more than two active incompletes, or when their GPA falls below 3.0 for masters, 3.5 for the Conflict Analysis and Resolution, Family Therapy, and Marriage and Family Therapy doctoral programs, and a 3.0 in the Criminal Justice doctoral program.
-In the Department of Justice and Human Services, students are placed on academic probation if they earn an F in a required course and the student's cumulative GPA falls below 3.0.
+Students shall be placed on academic probation when they receive an F for a course, when they have two Cs, when they have more than two active incompletes, or when their GPA falls below 3.0 for masters, 3.5 for the Conflict Analysis and Resolution, Family Therapy, and Marriage and Family Therapy doctoral programs.
+In the Department of History and Political Science, students will be placed on academic probation when their GPA falls below 3.0 grade point average to remain in good standing in the program.
+Students will have one semester in which to bring their program GPA back to 3.0 or above.
+Failure to do so will lead to dismissal from the program.
 Academic probation is noted on the student's transcript.

 All courses with an F must be retaken and passed at the next time offered and within one year.
 If a student has two Cs, course(s) must be retaken within one year to reduce the number of Cs to one.
-In the Department of Justice and Human Services, readmitted students must retake courses in which they earned a C. Students with an 'I' (Incomplete) must resolve all incomplete grades within one term.
+Students with an 'I' (Incomplete) must resolve all incomplete grades within one term.
 Students who do not successfully resolve academic probation within one academic year may be dismissed from the program.
+In the Department of History and Political Science, students will have one semester in which to bring their program GPA back to 3.0 or above.
+Failure to do so will lead to dismissal from the program.